• Skip to primary navigation

 Cutting the jelly boba

-• Once the jelly boba is set (if should be firm when you press it with your finger), you can cut it to make the boba.
+• Once the jelly boba is set (it should be firm when you press it with your finger), you can cut it to make the boba.

-• Turn it over onto a large plate.
-If it does not drop out onto the plate, lift the tray slightly and try to push the jelly out with your fingers.
+• If it does not drop out onto the plate, lift the tray and cut the jelly into half, in the tin.
+And then place the plate on top and turn it over.
+If it still does not fall out onto the plate, lift the tin slightly and try to push the sides of the jelly away from the tin.
 Do it gently to avoid breaking the jelly.
-That should release the jelly from the tray.
+The air pocket created between the jelly and the tin should help release the jelly from the tray.

 • Next, cut the strips into small cubes, again, making sure the width is consistent.